Safe & Secure Shopping

 Kratom leaves contain various alkaloids which are responsible for its amazing results.
 However, the two primary alkaloids are Mitragynine and 7-Hydroxymitragynine.

+Once these alkaloids are absorbed into your bloodstream, they travel to your brain where they bind to the same receptors as opioids.
+Thus, producing very similar results.
 However, when kratom leaves are harvested, they’re usually grounded into a fine powder that we’ve all come to know and love.
 This powder, however, has more surface area exposed to natural elements that are known to destroy the alkaloids over time.
+When you prepare a kratom tea, these alkaloids are extracted from the powder or crushed leaves into the water, but the same threat from the elements persists.

 These elements include: